-High power LED modules are designed to move large volumes of heat away from the LED as quickly as possible, which also means that soldering connecting wires to the module is going to require more than the typical 25W to 50W soldering iron/station used for standard PCB work.
+High-power LED modules are designed to move large volumes of heat away from the LED as quickly as possible, making soldering connecting wires to the module using a standard 40 W or 60 W soldering iron somewhat challenging.
+It is possible, but it will require some practice and patience.

-Instead, you will need to use a temperature-controlled soldering station with a minimum wattage rating of 95W.
-Wattages in the range of 120W to 150W are better.
+The better option is to use a temperature-controlled soldering station with a wattage rating of 95 W or higher.
+Wattages in the range of 120 W to 150 W work best.
 Here are a couple of soldering station suggestions:

 Some additional tips and recommendations for soldering connecting wires to high-power LED modules.